commercelayer/commercelayer-docs-api/resources/orders/list_orders.md

 ---
-description: How to fetch a collection of orders via API
+description: How to fetch a list of orders via API
 ---

 # List all orders